| If you have made an edit within the last month or so, please check the new server and see if it was copied by the

 - Dig In (★ Action) - This model gains cover, immunity to blast damage, and stops blocking LOS.
 It retains this until it moves or is engaged.
 It can begin the game dug in.

-- Smoke Bomb (★ Action) - Centre a small AoE cloud on this model.
+- Smoke Bomb (★ Action) - Centre a 3" AOE cloud on this model.
+Lasts for one round.

 - Entire unit except Sniper and Grenadier.